 - Is fixing the problem Unavoidable?
 Is it driven by company projected growth, market, governance or regulatory changes?

 - Is the problem Urgent?
 Is it one of the top few priorities for a company?

 - Is the problem Underserved?
 Is there absence of valid solutions to the problem you’re looking to solve?

-  After you determined the problem set and validated its criticality, ask yourself: What is unique and compelling about your MVP?
-Think of your ideas in the context of the 3Ds and evaluate if your project opens up the potential for a breakthrough solution:
+Think of your ideas in the context of the 3Ds and evaluate if your project opens up the potential for a breakthrough solution for the target market: